The Essential Saltwater Pool Maintenance Routine

 Test Regularly

-You should regularly test your pool’s pH and free chlorine levels using a test kit to make sure your salt cell generator is dialed in so you can prevent nasty stuff like algae in your salt water pool.
+You should regularly test your pool’s pH and free chlorine levels using a test kit to make sure your salt cell generator is dialed in so you can prevent nasty stuff like cloudiness or algae in your salt water pool.

 This is the best liquid testing kit on the market based on my testing.